rabobank-blockchain/universal-ledger-agent/docs/Integration.md

 const vpSigner = new VerifiablePresentationSigner(cryptUtil, vcSigner)
 ```

 The signers will be used in their respective *generators*.
 The generators are used to create valid Verifiable Credentials and Verifiable Presentations.
-The holder will not create a Challenge Request (CR), but must be able to verify the object and signature.
+The holder will not create a Challenge Request, but must be able to verify the object and signature.
 Therefore we will not use a generator for `ChallengeRequest`.

 ```typescript
 import {